isomerpages/moe-zhenghuapri/_our-info-hub/School Services/Facilities.md

 | School Counsellor | -        General Office directed    |
 | Fax               | -        6763 6459                  |
 | Website           | -        <a href="http://www.zhenghuapri.moe.edu.sg/" target="_blank">www.zhenghuapri.moe.edu.sg</a> |

+## Bookshop

+<u>School Bookshop and Uniform Supplier</u>

+**Monday to Friday**
+8.30 am to 3.30 pm
+(Parents can only access the school bookshop from 2 to 3.30 pm)
+Tel: 6464 0111
+Fax: 6464 0110

+## Canteen

+The Canteen Stall Price List is available in the school website for parents’ information so that parents can prepare sufficient pocket money for your child/ children when he/she/they is/are in school.

+<a href="/files/Our%20Info%20Hub/2023%20Canteen%20Stall%20Price%20List%20Final_171122.pdf" target="_blank">2022 Canteen Stall Price List.pdf</a>